CasparKielwein/Aaargh/Mechanics.md

 When using your Reaction you can spend your Standard Action or Move instead.

+### Grappling
+To initiate a grapple you have to have one free hand.
+You can only grapple enemies which are the same size or smaller than you.
+Make an unarmed Attack against Reflex of the target.
+When you hit the target, you don't deal damage but you have the target in a grapple.

+While Grappling:
+* All attacks from the outside against both participants of the grapple are rolled with advantage.

+If you are being grappled:
+* All attacks you make are rolled with disadvantage except grappling actions.
+* You can try to break the grapple by rolling an unarmed attack against the opponents *Fortitude*.
+This can be done as a *Move Action*.
+* You can try to control the grapple by making an unarmed Attack against Reflex of the opponent.
+If you succeed you control the grapple.
+* You cannot move or stand up from being prone.
+You can still teleport if you have the ability.

+If you control the grapple:
+* Release your opponent, this is a free action and can be done at any time.
+* Throw the target to the ground: Make another grappling attack against the target of your grapple.
+If you succeed you cause 1d6 + Toughness damage and the target is knocked prone.
+This ends the grapple.
+* Drag the target.
+Use a combat action to move up to your speed and drag the target of your grapple with you.
+* Attack the target of your grapple, you roll the attack with advantage.

 ### Damage and Damage types

 The different types of damage are: